odk-x/docs/src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-azure/azure10.png
     :width: 600

 7. In order to modify the firewall settings and change the type of incoming traffic we want to allow, we need to modify the **Networking** settings of our VM.
-Navigate to this section and then add an additional inbound security rule that matches the rule below.
-Leave the outbound rules as-is.
+Navigate to this section, and add an extra inbound security rule to allow traffic on port 40000.
+Leave the outbound rules unchanged.

   .. image:: /img/setup-azure/azure11.png
     :width: 600